 The improvement in the International Prostate Symptom Score (37%) and Peak urine flow rates (22%) by patients taking Terazosin was noticeable but did not differ significantly from the other alpha-blockers.

-The US Food and Drug Administration (FDA) has disapproved the use of this medication as a primary BPH treatment.
-It is only really prescribed if the patient presents primarily with hypertension and secondarily with BPH.
+The US Food and Drug Administration (FDA) has disapproved of using this medication as a primary BPH treatment.
+Doctors only prescribe it if the patient presents with hypertension and BPH.

-It has been available since 1982 under the brand name Minipress, which is manufactured by Pfizer.
+It has been available since 1982 under the brand name Minipress.

 These episodes usually occur within 30 to 90 minutes of the initial dose.
 It has also been reported in association with rapid dosage increments or the introduction of another antihypertensive drug.

-Additionally, Prazosin has a well known strong “first dose” effect, wherein the first dose causes a sudden sharp decline of blood pressure, resulting in a loss of consciousness.
-For this reason, patients are often advised that their first dose should be 0.5mg and they should take it 30 minutes before they want to go to sleep.
+Additionally, Prazosin has a well-known strong “first dose” effect, wherein the first dose causes a sudden sharp decline of blood pressure, resulting in a loss of consciousness.

 In percentage, the most frequent negative side effects associated with Prazosin therapy are: